RedGreenBlue09/BoundedRandomBenchmark/README.md

 and is only slightly faster than the Optimized Multiply algorithm.
 For the small range test, it ties with the Optimized Multiply method, being the fastest algorithm.

-It is always the slowest algorithm when the RNG is slow.
+It is usually the slowest algorithm when the RNG is slow.

 Basically, there are algorithms that are on par with or faster than this one in every situation, and they are much easier to understand.